+Table 7.7: File I/O functions

 File I/O operations in C are essential for handling data that needs to be stored or retrieved from a persistent medium.
 By understanding how to open, read, write, and close files, programmers can efficiently manage data in a variety of formats.
 Using the correct file mode and corresponding I/O functions ensures that data is correctly manipulated and that system resources are properly handled.
 These file operations form the foundation for more complex tasks such as data logging, processing large datasets, or managing configuration files in programs.

-Summary
+Conclusion

 This chapter provides a comprehensive overview of structures, unions, pointers, and file handling in C. It begins with structures, defining them as user-defined data types that group related variables of different types, and explains how to declare, initialize, and process them, as well as how to pass structures to functions.
 The discussion then shifts to unions, highlighting their memory efficiency by allowing multiple variables to share the same space.
 The chapter further explores pointers, detailing their declaration, operations, and their relationship with arrays, alongside dynamic memory allocation techniques using functions like malloc() and free().
 It also covers the passing of pointers to functions and string manipulation.
 Finally, the chapter addresses file handling, including the processes of opening, closing, and performing I/O operations on files with functions like fscanf(), fprintf(), fread(), and fwrite(), emphasizing the importance of effective file management for data persistence.
 Overall, this chapter equips readers with essential tools for creating organized and efficient C programs.

-Questioners
+Exercises

 Define a structure and demonstrate how to declare, initialize, and access structure members.